 Day 9.
 Korce – Tirane (165 km)

-This amazing journey is coming to an end.
 On the last day, we will explore the surroundings of Lake Ohrid.
 The village of Tushemisht is remarkably known for its fish farms.
 Nearby is Drilon park, which served as the summer residence of leader Enver Hoxha.
-West of Lake Ohrid, is located the village of Lin where are founded bunkers with great views.
+West of Lake Ohrid, is the village of Lin where are founded bunkers with great views.
 Accommodation in Tirana.